Phantom1771/buildingbrains_frontend/README.md

 _You do not have to do test, but please explain the expecting functionality of your new-adding codes, which would be very helpful for us to improve the test suites._

+To run server, npm install followed by npm start from the StandaloneHomepage directory